stroggprog/mpd_snap_alarm/README.md

 ## About
 I have a "whole-house" MPD/Snapcast music system, and decided to turn it into an alarm clock, so created these two scripts written in PHP to:

+  1. Delete any snapcast streams that have gone stale
-  1. Turn off all speakers in the house except the bedroom
+  2. Turn off all speakers in the house except the bedroom
-  2. Load and play a playlist named "Alarm"
+  3. Load and play a playlist named "Alarm"
-  3. Revert settings (turn off the bedroom speakers, turn on selected speakers around the house)
+  4. Revert settings (turn off the bedroom speakers, turn on selected speakers around the house)

 ## Requirements
 All the scripts can run as a regular user, so no root privileges required.
 The requirements are simple enough: